yskmtb0714/chatbot-react-openai/README.md

         * **Splitting:** Employs `RecursiveCharacterTextSplitter` to break documents into manageable chunks.
         * **Embedding:** Leverages `OpenAIEmbeddings` (e.g., `text-embedding-3-small`) to convert text chunks into vector representations.
         * **Vector Storage & Retrieval:** Utilizes **FAISS** as a vector store to efficiently store and search document embeddings.
 The FAISS index is persisted locally.
-        * **Retriever Logic:** Implements a retriever that can search across all uploaded documents or **filter results based on specific filenames** mentioned in the user's query.
-Uses MMR (Maximal Marginal Relevance) search for diverse results.
+        * **Retriever Logic:** Employs **FAISS** for efficient **similarity search**, retrieving the most relevant text chunks from the uploaded documents.
+This system intelligently supports **filtering results based on specific filenames** provided in the user's query, enabling targeted information retrieval from designated documents within the knowledge base.
     * **Question Answering:** Uses LangChain's `RetrievalQA` chain with a custom prompt to generate answers grounded in the retrieved document excerpts.
     * **Multi-Document Capability:** The vector store accumulates information from multiple uploaded files, allowing the RAG system to potentially draw from a broader knowledge base.
 * **Task Execution (Function Calling via OpenAI API directly):**